josephwehby/InvestmentTracker/notes.md

   - if not then issue new jwt and refresh token for the user

 # Database Notes
-- to truncate the table and set the auto id back to 1 user `TRUNCATE TABLE your_table_name RESTART IDENTITY;`
+- to truncate the table and set the auto id back to 1 run `TRUNCATE TABLE your_table_name RESTART IDENTITY;`